DINA-community/DDDC-Netbox-plugin/plugins/d3c/documents/datamodel/Discussion_datamodel.md

 ### Device Description

-Text fields added to the Device Type object.
-Intended as an additional reminder alongside the device type name (e.g. CPU 414-3 PN/DP Zentralbaugruppe mit: Arbeitsspeicher 4 MB ...).
+Text field added to the Device Type object.
+Intended as an additional reminder alongside the device type name (e.g. CPU 414-3 PN/DP central unit with 4 MB RAM...).
 Could be partially part of full_product_name_t/name in a CSAF document.

 ### Hardware Version

-Text fields added to the Device Type object.
+Text field added to the Device Type object.
 Specifies the hardware version of the device type.
 Hardware version can be “N/A” if just one version was build.
 Multiple products exist in multiple hardware versions (due to PCB layout changes or chip shortages or hardware improvements), which can have impact on the software that can be used with the device.

 ## Approach 2 Recursiv DeviceTypes